 -

-In addition to substantive cause, the Employment Relations Act 2000 requires that an employer follow a fair process prior to termination.
-A fair process requires that prior to terminating employment the employer must, at a minimum:
+In addition to substantive justification, the Employment Relations Act 2000 requires that an employer follow a fair process prior to termination.
+A fair process requires that before terminating employment the employer must, at a minimum:

 - investigate allegations against the employee sufficiently (as appropriate);